weivall/influx-theme/README.md

 - Organized docs more
 - If `span.icon` is the first child within `.panel-title` it adds a subtle margin to look breathable
 - Code highlighting, manual only
+- New docs for `Progress Bar` component
+- Size modifizers for the `Progress Bar` component

 **0.10**
 - Re-designed alert styles, now has the option for an icon, and dismissable alerts are styled